 The State Government has implemented some of the strongest smoke free laws in the world, banning smoking in many public places across Queensland.
 Click here for a summary of state-wide smoke free laws in Queensland.

-A recent survey undertaken by Cancer Council Queensland found that 88 per cent of respondents were supportive of these laws and 98 per cent were aware of the harms of second hand smoke.
+A recent survey undertaken by Cancer Council Queensland found that 88 percent of respondents were supportive of these laws and 88 percent were aware of the harms of second-hand smoke.
 These results reveal an extremely high level of community support for smoke-free public places.